DATAMATH CALCULATOR MUSEUM

 got an audible instead of a tactile feedback of the entries.

-Later credit card sized calculators like the TI-1780 and TI-1786 got a cheaper design.
+Later credit card sized calculators like the TI-1780 and TI-1786 show a much cheaper looking design.

 Don't miss the Casio FIML CARD SL-800,